NBISweden/workshop-reproducible-research/docs/jupyter.md

 https://bitbucket.org/scilifelab-lts/reproducible_research_course/raw/33c8ff2bcd1785eab2f69d0f5f8149fae676895a/jupyter/mrsa.ipynb
 ```

-If you find all this repo stuff a little unsettling and would rather just get an old fashioned PDF to attach in an email like normal people this is also possible.
+If you find all this repo stuff a little unsettling and would rather just get an old fashioned PDF to attach in an email like normal people, this is also possible.
 "File > Download as" lets you export your notebook to many formats, including HTML and PDF.

 !!! note "A note on transparency"
     Resources like Github/Bitbucket and Jupyter Notebooks have changed the way we do scientific research by encouraging visibility, social interaction and transparency.
 It was not long ago that the analysis scripts and workflows in a lab were well-guarded secrets that we only most reluctantly shared with others.
 That assuming that it was even possible.
-In most cases, the only postdoc who knew how to get it to work had left for a new position in industry, or no-one could remember the password to the file server.
-If you're a PhD student we encourage you to embrace this new development wholeheartedly, for it will make your research better and make you into a better scientist.
+In most cases, the only postdoc who knew how to get it to work had left for a new position in industry, or no one could remember the password to the file server.
+If you're a PhD student, we encourage you to embrace this new development wholeheartedly, for it will make your research better and make you into a better scientist.
 And you will have more fun.